 Oral sex is generally a low risk activity.
-It is likely to be zero or close to zero in most circumstances.
-This will be higher depending on these factors:
+It is likely to be zero in most circumstances.
+This depends on these factors:

 - Whether you are receiving or giving oral sex?

-Receiving oral sex (having someone’s mouth on your genital organs) is likely to be zero or near zero risk.
-Saliva is not linked to HIV transmissions.
+Receiving oral sex (having someone’s mouth on your genitals) is zero.
+Saliva is not a risk.

 - Whether you are giving oral sex to a man or a woman?